FOLLOW THE RULES

 It is important to stay hydrated so please make sure to carry enough water with you at all times.

 Plenty of drinking water will be available at all checkpoints.
 Mountain water is generally safe for drinking.
-Complimentary soft drinks (Cedevita, juice) will be handed out at certain checkpoints.
+Complimentary soft drinks will be handed out at certain checkpoints.

 07